Tax Debts and Bankruptcy

 The 240 day rule requires that the taxes be assessed for more than 240 days.
 In most cases, this is the date that you file your tax return.
 But sometimes not.
 If you get audited, or if you file a corrected tax return, a 1040x, or if you disputed your taxes, then the assessment date will be a date other than the date you filed, usually much later.

-Practical advice on discharge of tax in bankruptcy
+Practical advice on discharge of tax debts and bankruptcy

 The IRS attorney has to participate in the case, and if there are any questions we get them resolved, in the case.
 We get the Court to rule on the issues, if we have to.
 This way, my clients get a Court Order which the IRS will not argue with.
 This saves problems in the future, and provides certainty and peace of mind to my clients.